bruno-sardine/mac/README.md

 OS X uses bash 3.2, and some of the syntax is SPECIFIC to a bash version < 4.0.
 I'm sure this script would work on linux or a newer bash, but how I declare the array is, I believe, the method for bash 3.2.
 You'll also need to change the 2nd to last line of the script.
 ```
+DOWNLOAD THIS SCRIPT, DON'T CUT/PASTE.
+I'm using the line numbers to explain how this works!
 01 #!/bin/bash
 02 logfile=/Users/cmelvin/Desktop/ts2mp4.log
 03 echo --------------------------------------- >> "$logfile"